Mount Kupreanof

 Mount Kupreanof is a stratovolcano on the Alaska Peninsula, United States.
 It is the largest and the northeasternmost in a group of five volcanoes opposite from Stepovak Bay.
 Mount Kupreanof displays extremely strong fumarole activity and its latest eruption in 1987 produced minor steam and ash emission.
-This is the only known historical eruption from Mount Kupreanof.
+This is the only known historical eruption from Mount Kupreanof, although the event is considered questionable according to sources.